 Hotel des Mille Collines: Our full report

-With Kigali being in the centre of Rwanda, with most main roads leading to and from it, it is quite likely that an extended visit to the country could see you spend a night there.
-If a one night stop-over is necessary, then a visit to Kigali's new and insightful Genocide Museum is highly recommended.
-Not only does it detail the history of Rwanda's genocide, but also documents the history of genocide around the world, creating a very moving experience.
+Since Kigali lies in the centre of Rwanda, and is at the hub of the country’s road network, an extended visit to the country could well involve an overnight stay here.
+If time allows, we highly recommend a visit to the city’s new and insightful Genocide Museum.
+Not only does it detail the history of Rwanda's genocide, but it also documents the history of genocide around the world, resulting in a very moving experience.

 Food & drink